Kuniwak/TestableDesignExample/README.md

 ### Sample Code

-In our approach, we create a Storyboard file (or a Xib file) per `UIViewController`.
+In our approach, we create a Xib file per `UIViewController`.
-And all `UIViewControllers` have a static method `create(...)` as a factory method.
+And all `UIViewControllers` have a initializer that require models.
-In the `create(...)` function, we can call [`instantiateInitialViewController()`](https://developer.apple.com/documentation/uikit/uistoryboard/1616213-instantiateinitialviewcontroller) to create a new instance, then we should assign immediately necessary objects for the parameters.

-And we should create ViewMediators and Controllers and connect them to the given Model when `UIViewController#viewDidLoad()` is called.
+And we should create ViewMediators and Controllers and connect them to the given Model when `UIViewController#loadView()` is called.

 Concrete implementation is below: